 1.089 Environmental Microbiology

 Provides a general introduction to the diverse roles of microorganisms in natural and artificial environments.
-Topics include cellular architecture, energetics, and growth; evolution and gene flow; population and community dynamics; water and soil microbiology; biogeochemical cycling; and microorganisms in biodeterioration and bioremediation.
+Topics include energetics and growth, evolution and gene flow, population and community dynamics, water and soil microbiology, biogeochemical cycling, and microorganisms in biodeterioration and bioremediation.
 7.014 recommended as prerequisite; students taking graduate version complete additional assignments.
+Meets with 1.089A first half of term.

 This class has 7.01x as a prerequisite.